PUBLISHED December 21st, 2020 06:00 am | UPDATED December 29th, 2020 12:19 pm

 Ramen Keisuke Lobster King

-Located beside Irish pub McGettigan’s, the famous American pizzeria has launched an outlet smack in the middle of Clarke Quay madness.
+The famous pizzeria from New York has a Singapore branch smack in the middle of Clarke Quay madness, with a colourful alfresco area and oodles of cheery vibes.
 With rave reviews from those who’ve tasted the New York original, there’s no need to worry about suffering from watered-down franchise syndrome.
-The dough preserves its smoky char, bubbly crisp and lovely chew – no soggy bottoms here.
-The Prosciutto & Roquette ($29) is a perpetual highlight, but you can also opt for something simple like a classic Marinara ($17).
+The dough preserves its smoky char, bubbly crisp, and lovely chew – no soggy bottoms here.
+The Prosciutto & Roquette (S$29) with fior di latte is a perpetual highlight, but classics like the Marinara (S$17) are impeccable too.

 Chupitos Shots Bar

 With over 130 colourful libations on the menu, Chupitos is where you bring that one friend who thinks ‘shots’ just means doing body shots with cheap tequila.
-More fun than fancy, the drinks are split into four categories of Dare, Deadly, Fruity and Yummy.
+More fun than fancy, their shots are split into wacky categories like Pleasure Alley, Go Hard or Go Home, Sweet Tooth, and even stuff that’ll give you Double Vision.
 Playing a game of Truth or Dare?
-Treat your buddy to a nice tall glass of Pee ($12) or relive the childhood with a nice Paddle Pop ($12 pairs).
-If you really want to go all out for a wild night, step it up with a flaming Russian Roulette ($60 for 5).
+Treat your buddy to some Mysterious Dicky (S$15) or turn up the heat with French Lingerie (S$12).
+If you really want to go all out for a wild night, step it up with a flaming Russian Roulette (S$60 for five).

 Holey Moley Golf Club

-For a little change in scenery, visit Holey Moley Golf Club!
-Tee off with your buds over mini golf, where the pop culture references are aplenty.
-Take a shot at the Iron Throne, or sink some presidential holes to Make Your Golf Game Great Again.
-You’ll want to stay hydrated some Mai Tais ($21), Kaffir Lime Margaritas ($20), or new creations like the Shark Tanq ($21) – a cocktail comprising Tanqueray Gin and blue curacao.
+Holey Moley promises a ball of a time with a mini-golf course and full-fledged bar rolled into one.
+Tee off with your buds at their 27 themed holes, where the pop culture references are aplenty.
+Take a shot at the Iron Throne, or putt your way down the Yellow Brick Green.
+You’ll want to stay hydrated with golf-themed tipples like the Red Bull-laced On The Green (S$19++) or the Sugar Caddy (S$19++) topped with a giant candy kebab.
 Hungry?
 The Caddyshack also serves up greasy goodies like burgers and fries to battle the midnight munchies.

-Ever wonder how fun it would be if you could went to the arcade drunk?
-That’s what Level Up is here to do.
-This arcade-bar concept lets you get hammered as you hammer some moles, metaphorically speaking.
-Operated by tokens as usual (15 for $10, $6 for 5 and $2 for 2) and featuring classic arcade favourites like Metal Slug and X-men VS Street Fighter, you’ll also fine the fan-favourite basketball machines.
-Take a break with their range of bar bites like Truffle Shoestring Fries ($12) and Typhoon Tater Tots ($12).
-Their cocktails go for $16, and daily promotions keep the good times flowing.
+Ever wonder how fun it would be if you could go to the arcade drunk?
+Arcade-bar concept Level Up is here to get you hammered while you hammer some moles, metaphorically speaking.
+You’ll find classic arcade favourites like Metal Slug and X-Men VS Street Fighter alongside beer pong and foosball fun (note that the games are currently not operational during Phase 2 of Singapore’s circuit breaker).
+Take a break with their sprawling range of bar bites like Typhoon Tater Tots (S$8) and Sotong Ball (S$8).
+Cocktails go for S$16, and there’re daily promos to keep the good times flowing.

-If you’re looking for a place to watch the next big game on big screens, look no further.
-With a full schedule available on their website, this sports bar plays host to Premiership and Championship League Football, NFL, horse racing, tennis and more!
-Their all-day menu also puts up great mains like Fish & Chips ($24) and McGettigan’s Full Irish Breakfast ($25).
-And if you’re thirsty from all the cheering, Mondays ring in Burger and a Pint deals for $25.
+If you’re looking for a place to watch the big game on big screens, look no further.
+With a full schedule available on their website, this sports bar plays host to Premiership and Championship League Football, NFL, horse racing, tennis and more.
+The drinks lineup runs the gamut from craft beer and house wines to classic cocktails (don’t forget to ask about the cocktail of the week, priced at only S$10.20).
+Their all-day menu also puts up great mains like Fish & Chips (S$24) and Beef & Guinness Pot Pie (S$26).